casanet/casanet-server/backend/README.md

 *THIS IS A DANGEROUS ACTION!
 BE SURE THAT KNOW WHAT IT WILL HAPPENED WHEN THIS COMMAND WILL EXECUTED*

+## On app failure
+When an unknown failure thrown in the app, from any reason, there is an option to execute a command to restart the app/process/machine.

+To run a command on app failure, set your command in `RESET_APP_ON_FAILURE` environment, and the backend will invoke it pn failure.
+Usually, it is something like `sudo reboot` for restarting the machine etc.

+*THIS IS A DANGEROUS ACTION!
+BE SURE THAT KNOW WHAT IT WILL HAPPENED WHEN THIS COMMAND WILL EXECUTED*

 ## Default Lock Calibration Sampling

 The default lock calibration activation (used by timings and operation set lock).